-Support Coordinators assist participants to navigate the NDIS, link with community and mainstream supports, service providers and government agencies.
-Support Coordinators are emerging as playing a significant role in helping participants to get the best outcomes from their NDIS-funded plans.
+Support Coordinators help participants navigate the NDIS, link with community and mainstream supports, service providers and government agencies.
+Support Coordinators are playing an increasingly significant role in helping participants get the best outcomes from their NDIS-funded plans.

 - Background and context for Support Coordination in Western Australia